 Identifying a Limping Cockatiel

 If you’ve noticed your cockatiel limping, it’s essential to identify the cause and, if needed, seek proper treatment to ensure your bird’s health and well-being.
 There are several reasons why a cockatiel may limp, ranging from injuries to infections to underlying health issues.
-By closely observing your bird and recognising any accompanying symptoms, you can better determine the appropriate course of action.
+By closely observing your bird and recognizing any accompanying symptoms, you can better determine the appropriate course of action.

 Common Causes of Cockatiel Limping